gorenje/backend/docs/fixing_live_issues.md

     failed to get container status {"" ""}: rpc error: code = OutOfRange desc = EOF

 Then things are pretty much over for the pod.

+## 3. Nginx pod dies

+Since nginx is the central point of entry into the backend, if everything seems to be done (i.e. not reachable), then nginx might have crashed.

+To check, do

+    kubectl get pods --all-namespaces | grep nginx

+If indeed nginx has died or is terminating, get rid of it permanently by doing:

+    kubectl delete pods <pod id of nginx> --force -n nginx-ingress

+That will cause Nginx to be restarted.

+The cause for this is sometimes a worker dies.

+## 4. Kubernetes Worker Dies.

+You can check this by checking all the deployments:

+    kubectl get deployments --all-namespaces

+If available is less than desired, then you know you have an issue.

+## 5. Resources: Finding what is being used by the pods

+Show all the resources available:

+    kubectl describe nodes

+and

+    kubectl top nodes

+Then have a look what the pods are currently using:

+    for ns in kube-lego nginx-ingress pushtech ; do echo "--------> Namespace: $ns"
+      for n in `kubectl get pods -n $ns | awk '// { print $1 }' | tail +2` ; do
+        kubectl top pod -n $ns $n | tail +2 done
+    done

+From there, redefine the resources in the k8s yamls.